The Four Health Care Shopping Personas

 As you can probably tell by now, we’re obsessed with understanding our users.
 Why?
 Because it’s the best way for us to improve what we build based on what people actually need.

 Who makes up this funnel?
-The 237k people that used our cost estimator tool to shop for health care in 2015 (see our new shopping trends report here).
+The 237k people that used our cost estimator tool to shop for health care in 2015.
 This number isn’t just the people that visited our tools, but that actually did something with them.

 So, what do health care shoppers look like?

 All the people in this funnel came to our tool to see what health care “shopping” is all about.
 Every health care shopper falls into this category, but some go even further in the experience to truly make better health care choices.

 This group saw at least a range of cost for care.
 These health care consumers had the opportunity to do something that was unimaginable not too long ago – know the price tag of a particular procedure before care is received.

 This group of users saw range of cost and a facility or provider specific estimate.
 A majority of users searching or browsing in HealthSparq tools took the next step in taking charge of their medical costs and discovered how a particular provider or location would impact their bill.

 Our most exciting group saw range of cost and received more than one facility or provider specific estimate.
 These users made the transition from health care consumers to health care shoppers by engaging in comparison shopping behavior.
 HealthSparq helped these people make smarter health care choices.